 Poetry

 Poetry follows a specific rhyme and metric structure.
 These are often lines and stanzas within a poem.
-Poetry also utilizes more figurative and often ambiguous language that purposefully leaves room for the readers’ analysis and interpretation.
+Poetry also utilizes more figurative language and often ambiguous phrasing that purposefully leaves room for the readers’ analysis and interpretation.

 Finally, poetry plays with space on a page.
 Intentional line breaks, negative space, and varying line lengths make poetry a more aesthetic form of writing than prose.